microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/Microsoft.Graph.Planner.md

 Returns a collection of the specified tasks

 ### [Get-MgPlannerTaskAssignedToTaskBoardFormat](Get-MgPlannerTaskAssignedToTaskBoardFormat.md)
-Retrieve the properties and relationships of **plannerAssignedToTaskBoardTaskFormat** object.
+Retrieve the properties and relationships of a **plannerAssignedToTaskBoardTaskFormat** object.

 ### [Get-MgPlannerTaskBucketTaskBoardFormat](Get-MgPlannerTaskBucketTaskBoardFormat.md)
 Retrieve the properties and relationships of **plannerBucketTaskBoardTaskFormat** object.